ppy/osu-wiki/wiki/Visual_Settings/en.md

 ![Example of Visual Settings](./VisualSettings.jpg "Example of Visual Settings")

-**Visual Settings** is a hidden setting located at the bottom of a beatmap's playfield a few seconds before the beatmap starts.
-When the `Visual Settings` is shown, the beatmap will be delayed until the osu!cursor left the `Visual Settings` screen.
+**Visual Settings** is a hidden customisation overlay located at the bottom of the playfield.
+It can be accessed during the first few seconds before the beatmap starts.
+When the `Visual Settings` is shown, the beatmap will be delayed until the osu!cursor leaves the `Visual Settings` screen.

-Alternatively, it is possible to pause to access `Visual Settings` but the pause method will not work in a [Multi](/wiki/Multi) match due to the keybind to pause is rebinded to quit the room instead when pressed twice.
+Alternatively, it is possible to access `Visual Settings` by pausing the game.
+However, the pausing method will not work in a [Multi](/wiki/Multi "Multi") match due to the pause keybind being rebinded to an attempt to quitting the match and room instead.

+Do note that the setting changes from `Visual Settings` are by per beatmap and will be lost when exiting osu!.
+Global settings of the beatmap can be done in the [Options](/wiki/Options "Options") sidebar.

 ## Available options